-In line with MBA and MCNZ requirements, there is a new domain labelling system that makes note of the focus of CPD activities that doctors are undertaking.
-There are no additional hours required, but the labelling system has been implemented to ensure your annual CPD covers at least one activity in each domain.
+In line with MBA and MCNZ requirements, there is a domain labelling system that makes note of the focus of CPD activities that doctors are undertaking.
+There are no additional hours required, but the labelling system is there to ensure your annual CPD covers at least one activity in each domain.